 An additional menu should appear in the sidebar.
 Here, click on Developer.

 On the next screen, copy both the URL and Key values into your WPForms settings.

 Event Tracking Account ID and Key

-If you’d like to use Event Tracking, you’ll need to copy a couple of values from your ActiveCampaign account.
+Using Event Tracking is completely optional.
+However, if you’d like to use Event Tracking, you’ll need to copy a couple of values from your ActiveCampaign account.